intentee/paddler.intentee.com/content/docs/starting-out/setup-a-basic-llm-cluster.md

 ````

 Starting the balancer this way starts two services that are minimally required to run Paddler's balancer:
-- The inference service (used by applications that connect to it to obtain LLM inference)
+- The inference service (used by applications that connect to it to obtain tokens or embeddings)
-- The management service (which controls the whole Paddler setup via API).
+- The management service (which controls the whole Paddler setup).
 Take note of the management service's address and port - we will need them later when starting the agent.

 To complete the basic cluster setup, we need to start an agent that will connect to the balancer.
 Running `paddler agent --help` will show you all the available options for the agent.
 There aren't many of them, and only two are needed when you start the agent: the management service's address and port, and the number of slots.